RaviTambade/TAP/notes/02_learning_methodology/Contents/sculpturepotmentoring.md

 * Forces us to learn faster.
 * Teaches us resilience.

-Sameer nodded.
+Sumit nodded.
 “So, like, when I’m stuck in a coding problem or under project pressure…”

 I replied, “That’s the wheel turning.
 That’s the **clay taking shape**.”

 ### 🎨 Imperfection Is Where Innovation Begins

 Sometimes, the pot collapses.

-Sometimes, so does your application.

-Sometimes, **you** will feel like starting over.

-But the potter doesn’t give up.
+Sometimes, so does your application.Sometimes, **you** will feel like starting over.But the potter doesn’t give up.
 He **reuses the same clay**.
 Shapes it again.
 Maybe this time, into something even better.

-> *“So, should I stop chasing perfection and just keep learning?”* Sameer asked.
+> *“So, should I stop chasing perfection and just keep learning?”* Sumit asked.

 “Exactly,” I said. “**Perfectionism kills momentum.
 Mistakes grow mastery.**”